Qsingle/MegEngine_CU11/README.md

 ### Steps

++ Setup the 7-Zip (Install the program to C:/Program Files (x86) or other position.
+If you install it to other position, please copy the path and change the path in llvm_install.py and cuda_cudnn_install.py.
+The 7-zip can be downloaded at https://www.7-zip.org/).

 + Clone the source from github.

   ```shell
   git clone https://github.com/MegEngine/MegEngine.git
   ```

-+ Replace the files in `scripts/whl/windows` and `scripts/cmake-build` by the file in this repository.
++ Replace `scripts/whl/windows/windows_build_whl.sh` and `scripts/cmake-build/host-build.sh` by the file in this repository.

 + Install the python by the script (Note: Please make sure the python tool:"3.6.8", "3.7.7", "3.8.3", "3.9.4" and "3.10.1" not installed in your PC.).
 You may get the error:`FullyQualifiedErrorId : UnauthorizedAccess.`, you can follow this [link](https://answers.microsoft.com/en-us/windows/forum/all/fullyqualifiederrorid-unauthorizedaccess/a73a564a-9870-42c7-bd5e-7072eb1a3136) to deal with it.